visit-dav/visit/src/doc/cli_manual/functions.rst

   SaveAttribute(filename, object)

-filename : type
+filename : string
     The name of the XML file to load the attribute from or save the attribute to.

-object : type
+object : STARTING_VALUE
     The object to load or save.